 Current codes in the computer

 The first two codes below are the two that were in the PCM when I plugged into the computer or obd2 diagnostic connector under the dash.
-The third code I have listed below was not in the computer but can very well be flagged by the PCM if the fuel pump driver module stops communicating all together.
+The third code I have listed below was not stored in the computer but can very well be flagged by the PCM if the fuel pump driver module stops communicating altogether.

 DTC P1233 – Fuel System Disabled Or Offline

 Escort/Tracer (only): FPDM PWR circuit is open, or the CCRM pin 11 is open to battery voltage, or the CCRM is damaged

 FPDM ground circuit is open, or FPM circuit is open or shorted

 Inertia fuel shutoff switch needs to be reset

 The diagnostic trouble code P1233 code indicates an issue with the fuel pump driver module.
 This code can also be set if power to the fuel pump driver module is open (faulty fuel pump relay or inertia/fuel cut-off switch is tripped).
 This P1233 diagnostic trouble code sets when the Powertrain ContrModule loses communication with the FPDM.

 DTC P0191 – Fuel Rail Pressure Sensor Circuit Performance